How to care for your donkeys or mules if you become ill or have to self-isolate due to Covid-19.

 Q: What do I do if my donkeys are not kept at home?

-A: Travel to provide basic care to your donkeys should be considered ‘essential’ travel, however, please take steps to limit travel as far as possible and comply with all other government advice, especially around social distancing and hygiene practices.
+A: Travel to provide basic care to your donkeys is considered ‘essential’ travel.
+When caring for your donkeys it is important to comply with all other government advice, especially around social distancing and hygiene practices.

 Action: It is important to develop contingency plans in case further travel restrictions are implemented, or there is a change in your own circumstances.
 The advice in the guidance above may help you do this.
 Consider friends or family who may be able to care for your donkeys if you are unable to.
 Contact other donkey, horse or pony owners in the local area and develop shared contingency plans and share emergency contact details.